Family member reporting a death and taking over Tenancy

 - You will need to upload a copy of the death certificate, if available

-- You will need to upload photo ID proof and National Insurance Number.
+- You will need to upload photo ID proof.
 Proof of ID we accept

 - You will need to upload evidence to show that you have lived at the property.
 Proof of residence we accept